anyaevostinar/anyaevostinar.github.io/classes/201-w21/hw1.md

 * Everything from C-Tier
 * Correct use of input/output
 * User-friendly interface as specified
+* Descriptive variable names
+* Good style

 **A-Tier** 10 points total
 * Everything from B-Tier
-* Descriptive variable names
-* Good style
 * All methods have JavaDocs-style comments
+* Implement one extension from below in a file `GuessingGameExtended.java`

 In addition to turning in your code on Moodle, you should go to the "Common Java Errors and Fixes" google doc, linked on Moodle, and add in any errors that you jotted down.